Insights

 11 | S&P Global Market Intelligence. |

-This article is intended solely for the use of Sprott Asset Management USA, Inc. for use with prospects, investors and interested parties.
+Past performance is no guarantee of future results.
+You cannot invest directly in an index.
 Investments, commentary and statements are unique and may not be reflective of investments and commentary in other strategies managed by Sprott Asset Management USA, Inc., Sprott Asset Management LP, Sprott Inc., or any other Sprott entity or affiliate.
-Opinions expressed in this presentation are those of the presenter and may vary widely from the opinions of other Sprott-affiliated Portfolio Managers or investment professionals.
+Opinions expressed in this content are those of the presenter and may vary widely from opinions of other Sprott affiliated Portfolio Managers or investment professionals.

 © Sprott 2024